Digital marketer

 If you don't have a related first degree, you may be required to demonstrate a genuine interest in digital marketing with evidence of a strong personal online profile, such as a blog, website or connections and interactions on various social media platforms.

-Postgraduate qualifications in digital marketing are offered by an increasing number of UK universities, and although not essential they may be helpful for expanding your skills and knowledge, particularly if you have a non-related first degree.
+Postgraduate qualifications in digital marketing are offered by an increasing number of UK universities, and although not essential they may help you expand your skills and knowledge, particularly if you have a non-related first degree.
 Search for postgraduate courses in digital marketing.

 A range of postgraduate qualifications in digital marketing are offered by the: